cabol/ex_shards/README.md

 Taking advantage of this, what **ExShards** does is provides a wrapper to use either `ets` or `shards` totally transparent.

+Additionally, `ExShards` provides an extended API, with a fresh and fluent interface – more Elixir-friendly.
+For more information, check out the [<i class="icon-upload"></i> Extended API](#extended-api) section.

 ## Installation and Usage